-If you are deploying Fabric nodes using an HSM, your private keys need to be generated and stored inside the HSM rather than inside the keystore folder of the node's local MSP folder.
+If you are deploying Fabric nodes using an HSM, your private keys need to be generated inside the HSM rather than inside the keystore folder of the node's local MSP folder.
 The keystore folder of the MSP will remain empty.
 Instead, the Fabric node will use the subject key identifier of the signing certificate in the signcerts folder to retrieve the private key from inside the HSM.
-The process for creating the node MSP folder differs depending on whether you are using a Fabric Certificate Authority (CA) your own CA.
+The process for creating the MSP folders will be different depending on if you are using a Fabric Certificate Authority (CA) your own CA.